lamhq/tech-notes/pages/devops/gcp.md

 Google Cloud's fiber network provides a private secure global network that mostly does not have to touch the internet at all.

-## What's different about Google Cloud?
+## Strengths

-1. A robust security model applied across numerous industries, including finance, healthcare, and government.
+- A robust security model applied across numerous industries, including finance, healthcare, and government.
-2. A global fiber network that covers over 35 regions, 106 zones, and 173 edge locations.
+- A global fiber network that use advanced software defined networking
-3. Specialized infrastructure for machine learning and data, such as the Google Video Intelligence API.
+- Specialized infrastructure for machine learning and data, such as the Google Video Intelligence API.
-4. The capability of live migration to move VMs without downtime within the same zone.
+- The capability of live migration to move VMs without downtime within the same zone.
+- Google cloud platform documentation: divided into overview section, hands-on section

+## Weaknesses

+- Has fewer services than AWS, Azure
+- Promotes a specific usage model of its services tailored for software developers.

+## Use cases

+- Setting permissions on different levels for multiple projects
+- Managing resources based on projects
+- Taking the benefits of advanced big data, machine learning and analytics